Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Adversarial Learning for Nonlinear Dynamical Systems

-As this constrained optimization problem is challenging to solve, we penalize the norm of the residue signal and incorporate a new term in our objective function -- i.e., the following optimization problem is considered:
+As this constrained optimization problem is challenging to solve, we penalize the norm of the residue signal and incorporate a new term in our objective function, resulting in the optimization problem:

 here, $\delta>0$ is a standard regularization term balancing the stealthiness condition and performance degradation caused by the estimation error.